techgnosis/tanzu-gitops/README.md

 Harbor is an OCI image registry with lots of great security features.
 Harbor uses Trivy to scan your images for CVEs and can prevent images with CVEs from being downloaded.

 ### Tanzu Build Service
 Tanzu Build Service (TBS) uses Cloud Native Buildpacks to turn source code into OCI images.
-TBS has no UI and does not use the Ingress controller.

 ### Concourse
 Concourse is a container workflow tool commonly used for "CI/CD".
 Container workflow tools are the "glue" to connect pieces of the software delivery chain together.
-In this repo it is used to validate a git commit before telling Tanzu Build Service to build that commit and begin its lifecycle.
-Validation consists of running tests and checkstyle with maven but could be as in-depth as your organization requires.
+In this repo Concourse is used to direct a git commit to TBS and then send the resulting image to the Deployment controller.

 ### spring-petclinic
 [spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.

 ### Kubeapps
-Kubeapps is a GUI for Helm that makes it easy to fill out values for Helm charts
+Kubeapps is a GUI for Helm that makes it easy to explore Helm repos

 ### Wavefront
 The Concourse pipeline in this project creates a Wavefront Event after a new image is deployed.
 In order for this to work, you need to setup Wavefront.
 Follow these steps to get Wavefront ready: